What It Means to Be King: Commercial performance

-What It Means to Be King debuted at number 2 on the US Billboard 200 chart, earning 59,000 album-equivalent units, 55,000 came from 79 million in streams, and 4,000 pure album sales.
-The new album is the second top 10 for King Von, who first reached the top 10 with his debut studio album, Welcome to O’Block, which climbed from 13 to 5 (its peak) on the Nov.
-21, 2020-dated chart, following news of his death.
+What It Means to Be King debuted at number 2 on the US Billboard 200 chart, earning 59,000 album-equivalent units, 55,000 came from 79 million in streams, and 4,000 from pure album sales.
+The album represents the second top 10 on the Billboard 200 for King Von, and marks his highest position on the charts to date.
+He first reached the top 10 with his 2020 debut studio album, Welcome to O’Block which peaked at number 5.
+The album also claimed the top spot on the Top R&B/Hip-Hop Albums chart, and secured the number 2 position on the Top Independent Albums chart.
+It also peaked at number 3 on the Billboard Canadian Albums chart.